tdriley/checknet/README.md

 ### Building locally
-If you want to modify the src/ files locally, clone or download the repo, navigate inside the 'checknet' folder and use npm to install:
+If you want to modify the src/ files locally, clone or download the repo, navigate inside the 'checknet' folder and use npm to install the node modules required for building:
 ```
 sudo npm install
 ```